Dilepton production from moaton quasiparticles

 It is readily verified that the vertex in Eq. \eqref{trilinear_vertex} satisfies the Ward identity

 The Ward identity implies that the photon self-energy is always transverse, $P^\mu\, \photonSelfE^{\mu \nu}(P) = 0$.
 Note that this would not be the case without the new contribution $\sim 1/M^2$.

-To illustrate the effects of the terms in Eq.~(\ref{der_ints4}), we carry out computations for dilepton pair production at rest in the frame of the thermal medium, with $\vec{p} = 0$.
-Here, only spatial components $\mathrm{Im}\, \photonSelfE^{ii}$ enter.
-The complete vertex $\Gamma^\mu_7\sim C_7/M^2$ is transverse in $P^\mu$ and does not contribute to Eq.~(\ref{ward_identity}).
-The coupling to a spatial photon is
+In this Letter we compute dilepton pair production at rest in the frame of the thermal medium, with $\vec{p} = 0$, where only spatial components, $\mathrm{Im}\, \photonSelfE^{ii}$, enter.
+To illustrate the effect, we only include the coupling to photons from Eq. (\ref{der_ints1}), and set the couplings $C_7 = C_8 = 0$.
+The case of $\vec{p} \neq 0$, with these new couplings, will be analyzed in future work.

-When $\vec{p}=0$, moatons carry positive energy, so the only open channel has $p_0 = 2 k_0$ by energy conservation.
-This vertex vanishes.
-The trilinear vertex

-is transverse in $p^i$, drops out of Eq.~(\ref{ward_identity}), and vanishes at $\vec{p} = 0$.
-However, Eqs. (\ref{eq:m7-term},\ref{eq:m8-term}) \textit{do} contribute when $\vec{p} \neq 0$.
-This is evident in the $C_8$ term.
-For the $C_7$ term, this is because channels with Landau damping (where $p_0 \neq 2 k_0$) open up.

 The leading contributions to ${\rm Im}\,\, \Pi^{\mu\nu}$ come from the moaton-anti-moaton production diagram,

 where $K=(2 \pi n' T ,\vec k)$.
 Evaluating the bosonic Matsubara frequency sum over $n'$,

 where